tobiasraabe/pipeline/README.rst

 1. **pipeline** does not bother you with declaring dependencies and targets of your tasks.
 It will handle both while you only need to connect the tasks.
 Outputs are hidden from you by default so that you are not bothered with intermediate results.
-If you want have access to the output, simply assign a path.
+If you want access the outputs, simply assign explicit output path.

 2. **pipeline** uses both, R and Python, as backends.
 Users will experience the best of both worlds.
 Currently, R's ``stargazer`` package is unparalleled in its ability to